While there is no single best time to visit Croatia, there are some times that are better to go than others. It really depends on your travel goals.

 While the best time to visit Croatia generally depends on what kind of trip you want to have, summer (July-August) is undoubtedly the peak season for international visitors.
 However, the shoulder seasons (May-June, September-October) offer milder weather, fewer crowds, and cheaper activities and accommodations.

-Now, with that said, a lot depends on who you are and why you are visiting Croatia.
+Now, a lot depends on your travel preferences and why you are visiting Croatia.
 So, next, we’ll dive into when to go for different situations.
 Click these links to jump straight to the section most applicable to you:

 - 💰 When to Go to Croatia On a Budget